-To use the vodka cleaner, spray any area that needs to be cleaned and then wipe it off.
-For tougher cleaning jobs, like dirty grout, use a toothbrush or scrub brush with the vodka cleaner and rinse well.
+To use the alcohol cleaner, spray any area that needs to be cleaned and then wipe it off.
+For tougher cleaning jobs, like dirty grout, use a toothbrush or scrub brush with the alcohol cleaner and rinse well.

 About Choosing Essential Oils

 Depending on your mood, you may try different combinations of essential oils to use in your green cleaning.
 Here are some ideas:

 - Lavender with tea tree: Relax and clean away with this disinfecting combo